Homeowner's Guide To Subterranean Termites

-- it is also a good idea to fix any leaky pipes or fixtures that cause excess moisture or result in water damage that attracts termites.
+- Fix any leaky pipes or fixtures that cause excess moisture or result in water damage that attracts termites.

-- Reducing moisture levels in your home can help deter termites from invading your home.
+- Reduce moisture levels in your home to help deter termites from invading.

-- If you have any water-damaged wood in your home, you should replace it immediately, otherwise, you may find yourself with a termite infestation.
+- If you have any water-damaged wood in your home, you should replace it immediately.

 In order to fully eliminate a current termite infestation or to avoid termites and the damages they cause altogether, enlist the help of the termite control experts at A-1 Pest Control!
 We specialize in termite control and offer comprehensive solutions to termite problems that are highly effective.
 Give us a call at A-1 Pest Control today to learn more about our expert termite control options!Previous Next